Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 You are not required to purchase any specific software to create PDF files for CM/ECF.
 Although many people associate PDF with Adobe Acrobat, there are many vendors that make software to view and create PDF documents.
 There are also some free alternatives.

-Q: My file is too big, what do I do?
+Q: My PDF file is too big, what do I do?

 First, try to make the PDF file smaller.
 Most PDF software contains an optimization function that can reduce the overall size of a file -- often by more than half.
 If your PDF file still is too big to be filed as is, then you need to split the file into smaller parts or segments.
 The exact process will vary according to the software you are using.
 You can then attach all of these parts or segments when you submit your filing.

-For example, if you have a 350 MB motion for summary judgment, including appendices, you can use your PDF software to split the file into two PDF files so neither exceeds 200 MB:
+For example, if you have a 350 MB motion for summary judgment, including appendices, you can use your PDF software to split the file into smaller PDF files so no one file exceeds 200 MB:

 Q: I am trying to file a large number of attachments but am having trouble, what do I do?